Juliet-Simpson/Save-The-Dolphins/README.md

 ---
 ### **User Stories**

+**First time visitors**

-Users searching for party catering will want to see the gallery pictures and downlaodable menu/pricelist.
+- Users searching for party catering will want to see the gallery pictures and menu/pricelists.
+They may also want to download a copy.

-Business owners would like to know about supply capabilities, details of which can be found in the about page.
-The contact form is available to discuss their requirements further.
+- Business owners would like to know about supply capabilities, details of which can be found in the about page.
+The contact form is available to arrange discussing their requirements further.

-Event organisers looking for a catering trailer will want to see photos, as on the landing page and in the gallery, and learn about successful past events, which can be read about on the about page.
-The contact form can be used to request a callback to discuss requirements further.
+- Event organisers looking for a catering trailer will want to see photos,as on the landing page and in the gallery, and learn about successful past events, which can be read about on the about page.
+The contact form can be used to request a callback to discuss their requirements further.

+**Returning Visitors**

-Returning visitors, perhaps who have already made a booking, would like to download a menu quickly.
+- Returning visitors, perhaps who have already made a booking, would like to download a menu quickly.
 This can be done using the menu download link in the footer.

 ### **Strategy**

-To create an attractive online presence for this business, giving users sufficicient info in the first instance, presented in a logical and appealing way, that they enquire further and ultimately make a booking.
+To create an attractive online presence for this business, giving users sufficicient info in the first instance, presented in a logical and appealing way,that they enquire further and ultimately make a booking.

 ### **Scope**

+The site will include:
+- A landing page with an attractive image, some introductory inforamtion and a learn more button.
+- An about page with factual information about cababilities, the food and past events, plus buttons to the menu, gallery and contact pages.
+- A photo gallery page with a button linking to the contact form.
-The site will include a landing page, an about page with factual information about cababilities, the food and past events, a photo gallery page, a menu page with buttons for opening a downloadable menus as a pdf in a new window for each of the three catering options and a contact form.
-Plus a quick downloadable menu/pricelist link in the footer on all except small mobile screens.
+- A menu page with buttons for opening a downloadable menus as a pdf in a new window for each of the three catering options.
+- A contact form.
+- A quick downloadable menu/pricelist link in the footer on all except small mobile screens.

 ### **Structure**